 - Complete the installation of your radio gear and batteries.
-In our L39, the switches were mounted in the front scale hatches in the nose together with the service points for gas, fuel and smoke refilling - The RX, ECU etc is located on the front and rear board in the cockpit. - I did this setup so that in-between flights I do not have to open the cockpits and remove. - Batteries were mounted to the nose as far forward as possible.
-As you will see we made a mounting bracket for the batteries to site above the retract unit. - This has been done so that the batteries can be removed for charging if required.
-We used 2\ 4000mAh 7.4v Lipo's for the RX, a 7.4 4000mAh for the Turbine ECU and a 4000mAh 7.4v Lipo's for the navigation lights. - Set your radio for the following throws: - Ailerons: 25 mm in either direction 25% expo - Elevators: 30 mm in either direction 30% exp - Rudder: max throw allowable for nice controlled knife edge manoeuvres - Max but with 75% expo
+In our Viper, the switches were mounted on the rear component board together with the RX, ECU shut down, ecu etc. - The front board has the air equipment and the UAT together with the fuel fill valves; - Batteries were mounted to the nose forward and above the front nose wheel so they can be removed for charging if required.
+We used 2\ 4000mAh 7.4v Lipo's for the RX, a 7.4 4000mAh for the Turbine ECU and a 4000mAh 7.4v Lipo's for the navigation lights. - Set your radio for the following throws: - Ailerons: 25 mm in either direction - Elevators: 30 mm in either direction - Rudder: max throw allowable for nice controlled knife edge manoeuvres